The Forestry Act

 Article 19

-Should business collaboration among forestry practitioners become necessary, the said practitioners may organize a forestry cooperative association in accordance with the Cooperative Association Act; the association shall be counseled by the local government agency.
+Should business collaboration among forestry practitioners become necessary, the said practitioners may organize a forestry cooperative association in accordance with the Cooperatives Act; the association shall be given guidance by the local government agency.

 Article 20

-Should a forest owner need to use another’s land to transport forest equipment and products, or use, alter or remove implements in a water course, which must be done without endangering the water supply or peoples’ lives, the owner shall negotiate with the landowner or other interest-holders.
-Where negotiation is discordant or impossible, the parties shall file with the government agency and the relevant local government agency for mediation; where mediation fails, the government agency shall resolve the issue.
+Should a forest owner need to use another’s land to transport forest equipment and products, or use, alter or remove implements in a water course without endangering the water supply or peoples’ lives, the owner shall negotiate with the landowner or other interest-holders.
+Where negotiations are unsuccessful or impossible, the parties shall file with the government agency and the relevant local government agency for mediation; where mediation fails, the government agency shall resolve the issue.

 Article 21

-On the following forestlands the government agency may order the forest owner or stakeholder to undertake and complete reforestation and necessary water and soil conservation measures within an assigned period:
+On the following types of forestlands, the government agency may order the forest owner or stakeholder to undertake and complete reforestation and necessary soil and water conservation measures within a specified period:

 1. Eroded gorge, steep exposed land, collapsed land, landslide area, fragmented belt, severely eroded land and scattered sand dune;